-The Oziozo Race is one of the optional races for the LCCS Champlain Series.
+The Odziozo Race is one of the optional races for the LCCS Champlain Series and is part of the LCYC Billado series.

 • For the LCCS Notice of Series, see http://lcchampionshipseries.org.